-- 18 November is the European Day on the Protection of Children against Sexual Exploitation and Abuse
+- 18 November is the European Day for the Protection of Children against Sexual Exploitation and Sexual Abuse

 - The online event of the FSM and jugendschutz.net hotlines will provide information on reporting options and preventive measures